matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 NZXT's H510 Case seemed too good to be true on paper.
 Especially for it's modest price point (~$70USD.)
 However this case exceeds at almost every turn.

-I'd seen this case show up in a million "Battlestation" Threads in forums - but nobody explicitly drew attention to it.
+I'd seen this case show up in a million "Battlestation" Threads - but nobody explicitly drew attention to it.
 For such a striking appearance, very little is usually said.
+The utter failure of my previous corsair case was a huge drive to nail down some of the final components of this build.

 Every piece of this case has a simple and well performing function.
 It's a few cubic inches smaller than my previous case(s).
 Without a doubt the space it occupies is maximized in purpose.